 A note: In order to guarantee the rights of defense of all involved, the actual vehicle -a different Japanese popular offering- involved in the upcoming gruesome events, will remain unmentioned.
 Instead, Mitsubishi’s 2nd gen Mirage, Colt/Champ in the US, will take its place, a chance for this popular 80’s compact to appear once again in CC, missing somewhat in recent years (getting thin on the ground I suppose).

 It was 1989, early evening, in the residential street we had moved to recently.
-After months of search, mother had managed to find us the middle class comforts she wished for, moving us to a new residential area in town.
-The new neighborhood fit the typical conventions of its class, being middle class families that drove straight from work, directly into the driveway, rarely to show their faces outside.
+After months of search, Mother had managed to find us the middle-class comforts she wished for, moving us to a new residential area in town.
+The new neighborhood fit the typical conventions of its class, being middle-class families that drove straight from work, directly into the driveway, rarely showing their faces outside.
 Not nearly as colorful as the barrio, for sure.

-Ours was a dead-end street, so not many outsiders came by, something that fit mother’s requisites.
+Ours was a dead-end street, so not many outsiders came by, something that fit Mother’s requisites.
 Still, we had been there for a couple of months, so, who were our neighbors?
-To our right, in a light blue house, a couple in their 40’s, both rather plump, no kids, with a fondness for Australian parakeets that woke me up early in the morning.
-To the left, the divorcee and her elderly mother, a nosy lady that kept check on my arrival times from school.
-Any anomaly on this routine on my part, and she would judiciously report to mother the suspicious delay.
-Further down the block, the two story house were a local bank manager lived.
+To our right, in a light blue house, a couple in their 40s, both rather plump, no kids, with a fondness for Australian parakeets that woke me up early in the morning.
+To the left, the divorcee and her elderly mother, a nosy lady who kept a check on my arrival times from school.
+Any anomaly on this routine on my part, and she would judiciously report to Mother the suspicious delay.
+Further down the block, the two-story house where a local bank manager lived.
 Whatever unhappiness he harbored, I’ll never know for sure.
 Every other weekend, the neighborhood would find it impossible to rest for the night, as he played full blast into the early morning hours 60’s rock music, while bellowing in full off-key drunk fashion.
-“How could a bank manager behave in such a way?” mother would ask, incapable to associate an upscale professional with poor manners and rude behavior.
+“How could a bank manager behave in such a way?”
+Mother would ask, incapable of associating an upscale professional with poor manners and rude behavior.

 - What’s that? –she said, worry in her voice.